How to Find the Velocity of the Center of Mass: A full breakdown

 Introduction: Understanding the Center of Mass

 Before diving into the calculations, let's establish a clear understanding of the center of mass.
-The center of mass represents a point where the entire mass of a system can be considered concentrated.
+But the center of mass represents a point where the entire mass of a system can be considered concentrated.
 For a single object, this point often coincides with the geometric center.
-However, for complex systems with varying mass distributions, the COM's location requires careful calculation.
+That said, for complex systems with varying mass distributions, the COM's location requires careful calculation.
 The velocity of the COM, therefore, describes the motion of this representative point, providing a concise way to analyze the overall system's movement.
 This concept is especially useful in analyzing systems ranging from simple projectiles to complex multi-body systems in robotics or astrophysics.

 Method 1: Calculating COM Velocity for a System of Particles